xErik/nftgen/README.md

 7. Update all metadata files with CID
 8. **Manually**: Upload metadata files

-Which boils down to these commands:
+Which translates to these commands:

 1. `nftgen init ...`
 2. ( ... )